DennizSvens/DennizSvens/README.md

 ## About Me

 I'm the CEO and Founder at [Liminity AB](https://liminity.se).
-I'm a 26-year-old Fullstack Developer, Solution Architect, and Cloud Architect (Azure) currently traveling Southeast Asia while coding.
+As a consultant, my primary areas of expertise include serving as a Full Stack Developer, Solution Architect, and Azure Cloud Architect.
+I'm currently traveling Southeast Asia while engaging in coding projects.
 I'm **extremely** passionate about technology and on most days spend 16 hours a day either researching technology or working on projects.

 ## Expertise and Tools